Very Important Starting Point: Composition of Earth's Atmosphere

 Our vision (retina & Pupil-Iris) behaves differently to these two quantities; Luminance can never appear as bright as, nor effect our health as much as Illuminance.

 - With our atmosphere, not all Sun radiation reaches the Earth′s surface.
 Four paths are often illustrated: one diagrams a first bounce as directly back to space, then a multiple of two bounce reflections for all angles back to space, showing why Earth appears blue from the outside at all Sun-side angles.
-Some energy is absorbed in the atmospheric nitrogen, and finally the remaining radiation reaches sea level.
+Some energy is absorbed in the atmospheric gases, and finally the remaining radiation reaches sea level.

 - Earth atmosphere limits Circadian Spectra below the normal level of non-Circadian Spectra.